-Infographics are a great way to present complex ideas in a simple, visual format.
+The many infographic types are a great way to present complex ideas in a simple, visual format.
 So, if you want to get noticed online, infographics may be just what you need.

 Beautiful infographics are easy to share, look great on your feed, and contain great facts and information.